arnoudb/frostybot/INSTALLATION.md

 *Note:* This procedure assumes you are using Ubuntu Linux.
 If you are using a different distribution, the commands may differ.

 You have a choice of two simple ways to download FrostyBot.
-You can eithe ruse git or you can download and unzip the zip file.
+You can either use git or you can download and unzip the zip file.
 Both procedures are provided.

 ### Install Using Git